Sicksense

 Sicksense is an American nu metal band from Phoenix, Arizona, formed in 2021.
 The band is fronted by Vicky Psarakis, formerly of The Agonist, and her husband Robby J. Fonts of Stuck Mojo.
-The line-up is completed by guitarist Phillip Lykostratis, bassist Richard Regier and Joseph Polizzi on drums.
+The line-up is completed by guitarist Jackson Snowden, bassist Richard Regier and Sam Neumann on drums.

 History

 Sicksense released the EP Kings Today in 2022, and Fools Tomorrow in 2023.
-They signed to Earache Records in July 2024, at which time Lykostratis and Regler also joined the band.
+They signed to Earache Records in July 2024, at which time Lykostratis and Regier also joined the band.

 Sicksense's debut album Cross Me Twice was released on March 28, 2025, featuring singles including "Wildfires", "Masquerade Parade" and "In This Carousel".
 The album was produced by Joey Doherty and recorded primarily in the band's home studio in Phoenix.
 It was originally supposed to come out on February 14 but was pushed back.
 Upon release, it landed at Number Ten in the UK's Official Rock and Metal Albums Chart and Number 72 in the Official Albums Chart.

-In July 2025, they went on a tour in support of Adema, Spineshank and The Union Underground.
+In July 2025, they went on a tour in support of Spineshank and The Union Underground.
+In September 2025, the band went on tour in support of Calva Louise.
+In the spring of 2026, the band announced they parted ways with Earache Records, as well as a new lineup, with the additions of Jackson Snowden on guitar and Sam Neumann on drums.
+The band released a new single and music video, "Newsflash" in May 2026.
+In June 2026, the band released the single and music video "Artificial Irrelevance", and announced the EP Funerals, which is set to be released on September 25, 2026.